oceantime/mFrame/docs/An_Introduction_to_GCanvas.md

 #### 2.6.5 Others

-In order to ensure and improve the quality of the GCanvas test code, we have refer some test code specification (link)
+In order to ensure and improve the quality of the WmCanvas test code, we have refer some test code specification (link)

-For more information about GCanvas test , such as environment installation, test project, test cases, you can read in the readme document.
+For more information about WmCanvas test , such as environment installation, test project, test cases, you can read in the readme document.

 ## 3. Future

-For now, GCanvas has a few limitation:
+For now, WmCanvas has a few limitation:
 - does not support video
 - part of WebGL APIs has been implemented, but not well covered.
 - does not support new-genernation GPU architectures

-In the future, GCanvas will
+In the future, WmCanvas will
 - fully support WebGL APIs
 - upgrade to OpenGL ES 3.0
 - integrate Vulkan & Metal
 - have independent JavaScript runtime

 VR/AR market is very hot.
-GCanvas is going to provide more capabilities in-application for developers to practice in these areas.
+WmCanvas is going to provide more capabilities in-application for developers to practice in these areas.

-And, we also wants to try combining server-side rendering into GCanvas engine for high-quality realtime rendering on mobile phones.
+And, we also wants to try combining server-side rendering into WmCanvas engine for high-quality realtime rendering on mobile phones.

 ## 4. Last

 Last but not least, this project is inspired by a lot of open source projects instead of building from nothing.
 We should give special thanks to these projects: Chromium, Skia, Ejecta, Fast-Canvas, Cocos2d.
 We hope this project can provide more value to the community as we do gain a lot from it.

-<h5 align = "right">- GCanvas Open Source Team</h5>
+<h5 align = "right">- WmCanvas Open Source Team</h5>